 - 3.1 Planning permission is sought for the demolition of existing buildings to enable the residential development of the site comprising two-storey houses and three-storey blocks of flats (160 dwellings in total), together with car parking, landscaping, and other associated works. - 3.2 The existing farm buildings proposed to be demolished are located to the immediate east and south of Killingdown Farm and the retained complex of farm buildings. - 3.3 The site will be accessed via Little Green Lane which is proposed to be improved to accommodate the additional traffic movement associated with the development.
 Little Green Lane is currently a single track road between 3.8m and 4.5m in width and is proposed to be widened to 4.8m and will feature a 2m wide footway on the eastern side running from Baldwins Lane and then north into the development.
-The works are proposed within the extent of existing highway land. - The main vehicle access would be sited to the immediate north of the existing Killingdown Farm and would be the sole vehicular access to the internal road network which would have a north-south and east-west primary road pattern and would serve 151 dwellings.
+The western kerb edge closest to The Green remains on its current alignment.
+The works are proposed within the extent of existing highway land. - 3.4 The main vehicle access would be sited to the immediate north of the existing Killingdown Farm and would be the sole vehicular access to the internal road network which would have a north-south and east-west primary road pattern and would serve 151 dwellings.
 At this point, Little Green Lane would be diverted into the site in recognition of the anticipated predominant flow for vehicles and minimising the potential for vehicles to travel north on Little Green Lane.
 To the north of this access an individual dwelling (Plot 1) would be accessed directly from Little Green Lane.
-A further access to the south of the farm complex (north of existing property at No. 12 Dugdales) would serve a small no-through road with 8 dwellings. - 3.5 Pedestrian access would be via Little Green Lane to the west and from the Public Right of Way that runs adjacent to the eastern site boundary, connecting Grove Crescent in the south with Little Green Lane to the north. - 3.6 The application proposes a total of 160 residential units, of which 72 (45%) would be affordable and 88 (55%) would be for private sale.
+A further access to the south of the farm complex (north of existing property at No.12 Dugdales) would serve a small no-through road with 8 dwellings.
+The site layout has been amended during the application to provide a pedestrian link through into the main part of the site. - 3.5 Pedestrian access would be via Little Green Lane to the west and from the Public Right of Way that runs adjacent to the eastern site boundary, connecting Grove Crescent in the south with Little Green Lane to the north. - 3.6 The application proposes a total of 160 residential units, of which 72 (45%) would be affordable and 88 (55%) would be for private sale.
 The proposed housing mix is set out in the table below:

-No. Beds Private Shared Ownership Affordable Total
+No. Beds Priv /ate Shared Ownership Affordable Rent Total

 1 0 0 5 24% 12 24% 17 11%

 2 22 25% 9 43% 21 41% 52 33%

 3 41 47% 7 33% 17 33% 65 41%

 4+ 25 28% 0 0% 1 2% 26 16%

 Total 88 100% 21 100% 51 100% 160 100%

-S/O 29% Affordable 71%
+S/O 29% Aff Affordal ble 71%

-Total Private 55% 9 S/O and Affordable 45% 100%
+Total Privat e 55% S/O and Affordable 45% S/O and Affordable 45% 10 0%